website watertownhistory.org

 pronounced, and was acknowledged by all who came in contact with her.
 Her nature was kind and sympathetic, and her

-disposition so sunny that wherever she went she carried with her a brightness that was contagious, and which rendered her a
+disposition so sunny that wherever she went she carried with her a brightness

-beloved favorite with her friends and associates.
-She was a woman of superior intellectual
+and associates.
+She was a woman of

-ability and high literary attainment, and took a spirited interest in all of
+superior intellectual ability and high literary attainment, and took a spirited

-the notable subjects of the day, upon which she was capable of conversing
+interest in all of the notable subjects of the day, upon which she was capable of

-intelligently and pleasantly.
-She
+conversing intelligently and pleasantly.

 Miss Cady was a loyal friend, a

 delightful companion, and an interesting acquaintance.
-She was one of the leading society woman of this city, was versed in all of the artistic ways
+She was one of the leading society woman of

-and accomplishments which tend to make the perfect entertainer, and was the
+tend to make the perfect entertainer, and was the generous patron of all that

-generous patron of all that was progressive and good.
-And though her life was quite fully occupied
+was progressive and good.
+And though her

-with study, social duties and other work, she always found time to devote to
+life was quite fully occupied with study, social duties and other work, she

-the needy, to the helping of others, and relieving distress wherever
+always found time to devote to the needy, to the helping of others, and

-like "lending to the Lord."
+indeed, like "lending to the Lord."

 She was a devout and faithful